Install with Docker

 • DATABASE_URL should be a valid database URL for a MySQL database which you have set up, and to which the Bugsink container has access.

-You may want to refer to the production installation guide for more hints on which environment variables to set.
+The above is enough to get Bugsink running, but you may want to set additional environment variables to configure the application further.
+Refer to the production installation guide for more hints on which environment variables to set.
 Alternative, refer to the settings overview for a full list of available environment variables.

 Running with SQLite